Subregional Library for the Blind

 Office hours are Monday - Friday 8 a.m. - 4:30 p.m.
 We are located at 705 South St. East in Talladega, AL. Walk-ins are always welcome!

-May I get Talking Books if I do not reside in Talladega, St. Clair, and Calhoun County?
+May I get Talking Books if I do not reside in Talladega, St. Clair, or Calhoun County?

 Yes, but you will need to apply through NLS and receive Talking Books from your assigned service center.
 Residents who live outside of Talladega, St. Clair, and Calhoun County, Alabama may request service at: www.nlstalkingbooks.org.